Redot-Engine/redot-docs/contributing/workflow/bug_triage_guidelines.rst

    The purpose of this label is to let developers know which issues are still reproducible when they want to select what to work on.
-It is therefore a good practice to add in a comment on what platform and what version or commit of Godot the issue could be reproduced; if a developer looks at the issue one year later, the *Confirmed* label may not be relevant anymore.
+It is therefore a good practice to add in a comment on what platform and what version or commit of redot the issue could be reproduced; if a developer looks at the issue one year later, the *Confirmed* label may not be relevant anymore.
 -  *Crash:* describes a bug that causes the engine to crash.